-Any attempt to circumvent, "cheat", or game the participation system in a way that is clearly not intended could result in a loss of participation points.
-Inappropriate behaviour on the course forums may also lead to a reduction of participation points.
-Posting forum posts for another student or making a post that is comprised of others work that is not properly cited, is considered an academic offence.
+Any attempt to circumvent, "cheat", or game the participation system in a way that is clearly not intended could result in a loss of participation points or a zero overall participation grade for significant offences.
+If an activity asks you to include your name, or the name of your hypothetical business and you include a name other than your own (regardless of the reason why), no participation points will be earned for that activity.

+Posting forum posts for another student, using generative AI (e.g. ChatGPT), posting another student's work, or making a post that is otherwise comprised of others work that is not properly cited, is considered an academic offence.
 If you have any doubt about what is or is not allowed, you are required to ask the course instructor before posting.